Michael J. Radke

 When I’m not in the lab, I enjoy gardening (mostly vegetables and native plants), skiing (mostly blues and blacks), photography (mostly travel and nature), and baking (mostly desserts).

-Me in front of a snowy New Mexico landscape.
+In front of a snowy New Mexico landscape.